Electric guitars

 produce a richer sound.
 Each coil is wired up so any stray "hum" it

-captures from nearby electrical equipment is cancelled out by the other
+captures from nearby electrical equipment is canceled out by the other

 coil.
 Most guitars have two or more pickups, which create a variety of